kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Currently, ClusterAutoscaler supports following ProvisioningClasses:

 * `check-capacity.autoscaling.x-k8s.io`.
 When using this class, Cluster Autoscaler performs following actions:

-  * **Capacity Check**: Determines if sufficient capacity exists in the cluster to fulfill the ProvisioningRequest.
+  * __Capacity Check__: Determines if sufficient capacity exists in the cluster to fulfill the ProvisioningRequest.

-  * **Reservation from other ProvReqs** (if capacity is available): Reserves this capacity for the ProvisioningRequest for 10 minutes, preventing other ProvReqs from using it.
+  * __Reservation from other ProvReqs__ (if capacity is available): Reserves this capacity for the ProvisioningRequest for 10 minutes, preventing other ProvReqs from using it.

-  * **Condition Updates**:
+  * __Condition Updates__:
   Adds a Accepted=True condition when ProvReq is accepted by ClusterAutoscaler and ClusterAutoscaler will check capacity for this ProvReq.
   Adds a Provisioned=True condition to the ProvReq if capacity is available.
   Adds a BookingExpired=True condition when the 10-minute reservation period expires.

+* `best-effort-atomic-scale-up.autoscaling.x-k8s.io` (supported from Cluster Autoscaler version 1.30.2 or later).
+When using this class, Cluster Autoscaler performs following actions:

+  * __Capacity Check__: Check which pods could be scheduled on existing capacity.

+  * __ScaleUp Request__: Evaluates if scaling up a node group could fulfill all remaining requirements of the ProvisioningRequest.
+The scale-up request will use the  AtomicIncreaseSize method if a given cloud provider supports it.
+Note that the ScaleUp result depends on the cloud provider's implementation of the AtomicIncreaseSize method.
+If the method is not implemented, the scale-up request will try to increase the node group atomically but doesn't guarantee atomicity.

+  * __Reservation from other ProvReqs (if scale up request succeeded)__: Reserves this capacity for the ProvisioningRequest for 10 minutes, preventing other ProvReqs from using it.

+  * __Condition Updates__:
+    * Adds a Accepted=True condition when ProvReq is accepted by ClusterAutoscaler.
+    * Adds a Provisioned=True condition to the ProvReq if the node group scale up request is successful.
+    * Adds a BookingExpired=True condition when the 10-minute reservation period expires.

 ****************